NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

 Elements of the dataset are first grouped into each bucket based on the bucket ranges and the sizes of elements.
 Then, a base batch sampler is used for each bucket to create mini-batches.

-The bucekt ranges are specified by `bucket_endpoints`, which will be first sorted internally and used to create `len(bucket_endpoints) - 1` half-closed intervals. e.g. if bucket_endpoints tensor is [10, 5, 0, 16], it will be sorted as [0, 5, 10, 16] and 3 buckets will be created
+The bucket ranges are specified by `bucket_boundaries`, which will be first sorted internally and used to create `len(bucket_boundaries) - 1` left-closed right-open intervals. e.g. if bucket_boundaries tensor is [10, 5, 0, 16], it will be sorted as [0, 5, 10, 16] and 3 buckets will be created
 with ranges: [0, 5), [5, 10), [10, 16).

 The base batch sampler will be created by passing the element indices in each bucket as the data source, and